Fine Arts

 - Place the needs of others before self

-- Capture Ms. Fleming’s passion for learning
+- Capture Miss Fleming’s passion for learning

 - Span the spectrum of all grade levels